 When you’re setting up your business’s infrastructure, one of the hardest decisions you can make is choosing between cloud hosting or managing your own IT in-house.
-Each option has pros and cons and its own set of expenses, so it’s important to be fully educated on the two before committing to either choice for your business.
-This week, we’ll discuss the cost and benefits of cloud computing vs. in-house IT and discover which option saves you the most money.
+Each option has pros and cons and its own set of expenses.
+It’s important to be fully educated on the two before committing to either choice for your business.
+This week, we’ll discuss the cost and benefits of cloud computing vs. in-house IT.
+We will also discover which option saves you the most money.

 First, it’s important to know what each option has to offer your business.
-With traditional IT, your business is responsible for purchasing and hosting its own servers and having a system set up to maintain and manage them.
-For smaller businesses, you may get by with a PC or two, but most businesses choose the central IT setup to grow their infrastructure.
+With traditional IT, your business is responsible for purchasing and hosting its own servers.
+Additionally, having a system set up to maintain and manage them.
+For smaller businesses, you may get by with a PC or two.
+However, most businesses choose the central IT setup to grow their infrastructure.
 Unfortunately, this comes with considerable costs.

-The benefits of traditional IT are that all of your data is stored in-house with no third-party interference, so it is often considered to be more secure than cloud hosting.
+The benefits of traditional IT are that all of your data is stored in-house with no third-party interference.
+Thus, it is often considered to be more secure than cloud hosting.
 Additionally, there are lower monthly fees associated with traditional IT than cloud computing.

 Cloud hosting moves your entire infrastructure onto the cloud so there’s no direct management needed from the user.
 Solutions are not deployed on a single server, and applications and websites will be accessible to your employees using resources.

 Cloud computing has a number of benefits for your business as well.
 Firstly, and very notably, the provider handles all management of the underlying infrastructure, so you don’t have to worry about setting up a system to maintain your IT.
 Also, with cloud hosting, resources can be accessed from anywhere with an internet connection, which is wonderful for the many businesses that employ remote workers nowadays.

 One drawback to cloud computing is that your infrastructure is entirely dependent on a strong internet connection.
 A broken or weak connection can result in serious delays or even downtime for your business.